The Mismatch

 Applying It

-In the nav component, we defer the active link state until after hydration:
+In the nav component, I defer the active link state until after hydration:

 export default function Nav() {